 Jesus assures His yoke-fellows, saying, “If anyone serves Me, let him follow Me; and where I am, there My servant will be also.
 If anyone serves Me, him My Father will honor.”
 (John 12:26 NKJV).

 “But you are those who have continued with Me in My trials.
 “And I bestow upon you a kingdom, just as My Father bestowed one upon Me.”
 (Luke 22:28-29 NKJV).

 Beloved, if you willingly yield your neck under the yoke of Christ, thereby sharing in His sufferings, you will also share in His reign, glory and honour when He returns.

-Apostle Paul attests to this truth in Romans 8:
+Apostle Paul attests to this truth.

 16 The Spirit Himself bears witness with our spirit that we are children of God,